We’ll show you how to set up parental controls on the iPad and enable content filtering to control what your child sees on the Internet.

 There are two concerns when giving a small child or even an older kid your iPad: protecting the device from them and protecting them from what’s on the device.
-This and other hard core cases can take care of the former, but you’ll need to set up some parental controls to take care of the latter.
+This and other heavy duty cases can take care of the former, but you’ll need to set up some parental controls to take care of the latter.

 If you share an iPad with your child you will need to turn these restrictions on and off each time you switch between using the iPad yourself and the child using your iPad.
 If they have their own iPad you can set this up once and be done with it.

 Once you disable restrictions, you’ll have to go through and enable each one again the next time — completely tedious.